Skip to Main Content

 Mott Street and the Weight of Routine

-Chinatown's dining identity is built less on discovery than on repetition.
+Big Wong is a Cantonese BBQ restaurant in New York City, at 67 Mott St in Manhattan's Chinatown.
 The neighbourhoods that define Chinese-American food culture in New York, from Mott Street's southern corridor to the northern stretch approaching Canal, are places where the same tables fill at the same hours because the cooking holds.
 Big Wong, at 67 Mott St, occupies exactly that kind of position.
-It opens at 8 am every day of the week and stays through the evening, a schedule that reflects its function as a neighbourhood institution rather than a destination for the occasional visitor.
+It opens at 8 am every day of the week and stays through the evening.
 That consistency is the point.

 Walking along Mott Street, the pattern is familiar to anyone who knows old Chinatown: roasted ducks and slabs of char siu hanging in windows, steam rising from congee stations, the clatter of ceramic spoons on bowls.
 Big Wong participates in this visual grammar without fanfare.
 The dining room reads as utilitarian in the way that most high-throughput Cantonese roast-meat houses do: the focus is on the food leaving the kitchen, not the surfaces it passes through.